 WHAT IS UARF?

-The Tree Research and Education Endowment Fund (TREE Fund) and the Utility Arborist Association (UAA) established the Utility Arborist Research Fund (UARF) in 2010 to finance work with real importance and benefit to utility tree care professionals.
+TREE Fund and the Utility Arborist Association (UAA) established the Utility Arborist Research Fund (UARF) in 2010 to finance work with real importance and benefit to utility tree care professionals.
 If UARF research generates even a 1.0% reduction in tree-related outages, customer complaints, and emergency tree work, the financial, public relations, and worker safety returns on investment will be immense.

 Berkshire Hathaway Energy Foundation